-The popularity of National Prohibition in Tennessee reflected the fact that most residents thought it would be beneficial.
-They thought it would to lead to improved health, less violence, and greater safety.
-That it would increased public morality and create a better environment for young people.
+National Prohibition in Tennessee was popular.
+Most residents thought it would be helpful.
+They thought it would to lead to improved health.
+To less violence.
+And to greater safety.
+That it would increased public morality.
+That it would create a better environment for young people.
 The General Assembly voted almost unanimously for it.

 But many people were not willing to give up their freedom to drink.
 Also the state’s rugged terrain was ideal for hiding moonshine stills.

 With easy, untaxed money to be made, police and sheriffs were routinely bribed.
 Politicians were also widely on the take.